 Frequently Asked Questions

-How long does it take to get a master's degree in computer forensics?
+How long does it take to get an online master's degree in computer forensics?

 What can I do with a degree in computer forensics?